top of page

 In 2003 following his PhD, José moved to Professor Austin Smith's laboratory at the University of Edinburgh as an EMBO post-doctoral fellow to investigate factors involved in nuclear reprogramming.
 This work has led to the identification of Nanog as the first defined gene with nuclear reprogramming capacity in the conversion of a somatic cell into a pluripotent cell.

 In 2021 José moved to the Guangzhou Laboratory in China.
-His lab is now focused on the generation of new model systems to study early embryonic development in vitro.
+His lab is now focused on the generation of new mouse and human systems that can model embryonic development in vitro.

 Wellcome Trust Senior Research Fellow (UK), WT101861, 2014.